Ayushi3571/MakeUC/README.md

 1. Clone the repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Flask application using `python app.py`.
-4. Access the web app through the provided URL.

 ## Acknowledgments

-This project was developed by [Your Name] during the MakeUC Hackathon.
+This project was developed during the MakeUC Hackathon.
 Special thanks to the organizers and sponsors for providing the platform to innovate and create inclusive solutions.

 Feel free to explore the code and contribute to the project.
 We believe in making technology accessible to everyone! 🌐🔍🔊